 When children are left alone they may become frightened or anxious.
 If they wander through the building they may encounter hazards such as stairs, doors, furniture or electrical equipment.
 They may also become bored and restless and could disturb the enjoyment and work of others.

-Children under the age of 8 must have an actively engaged parent/caregiver of at least 12 years of age in the immediate vicinity of and in visual contact with the child.
+Children under the age of 12 must have an actively engaged parent or responsible adult caregiver in the immediate vicinity of and in visual contact with the child.
 The assigned caregiver must be a responsible person and must carry emergency contact information.
 An exception would be children attending a library program without a parent/caregiver in the room.
 However, the parent/caregiver is expected to remain in the library building and immediately join the child at the end of the program.

 If a child in this age group is found unattended, library staff will attempt to locate the parent/caregiver in the library and inform him/her of the rules.
 If the parent/caregiver cannot be found, or if the child is found unattended again, the police will be called for assistance.